microsoft/BitBLAS/README.md

     <img src="./images/figures/op_benchmark_3090_s8_gemm_e8.png" alt="gemm int8 performance on 3090" style="width: 49%;" />
   </div>

-For more detailed information on benchmarks with other formats (NF4/FP4), please refer to the [benchmark](./benchmark/README.md).
+For more detailed information on benchmark sets with other formats (NF4/FP4), please refer to the [benchmark](./benchmark/README.md).

 ## Getting Started